Welcome

 The presumption against legal intent in domestic agreements can be rebutted if the facts show that the parties intended to be legally bound.
 Factors include:

-• Parties living apart or separated.
+• Parties living apart or separated (Merritt v Merritt).

-• Formality or seriousness of the arrangement.
+• Formality or seriousness of the arrangement (e.g., property, savings, business).

-• Significant subject matter (e.g., property or business).
+• Significant subject matter (house ownership, investment).

 Worked Example 1.1